 The ironic thing about this is that millions upon millions of people in the US are missing at least one tooth – roughly 120 million people.
 And among all the ways you can replace that tooth, dental implant surgery offers the most benefits.

 Cosmetic dental implants are one of the best solutions for tooth loss because it’s as close as you can get to a natural tooth.
 And unlike other methods of tooth replacement, cosmetic dental implants aren’t just cosmetic; they replace the lost tooth’s appearance as well as its biological functions.

-What is Involved in Dental Implant Surgery?
+What is the Cost Dental Implant Surgery?

-A dental implant is an artificial tooth restoration that replaces missing teeth and strengthens the jaw bone.
+A dental implant is an artificial tooth restoration that replaces missing teeth and strengthens the jaw bone at the same time.
 Technically, a dental implant is considered a cosmetic procedure, but there are legitimate medical reasons to get them beyond just appearance.
-Most insurance companies will cover at least part of the cost for dental implants.
+Because of this, most insurance companies will cover at least part of the cost for dental implants.

 The 3 Parts of Cosmetic Dental Implants